MARTIAL ARTS FOR ADULTS & CHILDREN, NEW YORK

 The system has been passed from generation to generation, until the modern era, when Chan Tzi Ching, one of the most famous Eagle Claw practitioners, leraned the system.
 He helped found the famous kung fu association, knwon as the "Ching Mo Association."

-In the 20th Century Eagle Claw was passed from Chan Tzi Ching to Lau Fat Mon to Ng Wai Nung, and finally to the present system Grandmaster, Leung Shum, who passed the system to Sifu Dario Acosta, Sifu Julie Ann, and their other Ying Jow Pai training brothers and sisters.
+In the 20th Century Eagle Claw was passed from Chan Tzi Ching to Lau Fat Mon to Ng Wai Nung, and finally to the present system Grandmaster, Leung Shum, who, after teaching in New York, passed the system to Sifu Dario Acosta, Sifu Julie Ann, and others in their Ying Jow Pai family.
 Sifu Dario is one of the few practitioners in the Eagle Claw system who has achieved the level of Master.

 Northern Shaolin Eagle Claw remains one of China's richest traditional martial arts systems.
 It includes all aspects of martial arts including fighting, joint locking, weapons, and dramatic forms, gathered over centuries.
 You can see some of our forms at our Youtube channel.